 Then he told about the reception he got in the cafeteria at lunch, how he met four kids who were gay and out and they were two sets of boyfriends, and one boy was a junior and was on the football team, and the other three were sophomores.
-He told her that they were now his friends, and how nice it was to have some good friends who were gay.
+He told her that they were now his friends, and how nice it was to have some good friends, and even nicer because they were gay.

 Then he told her that they’d wanted him to go to the GSA meeting and he did and he met a really nice guy, Shannon Gorman, and Shannon asked him to go out for lunch and a movie on Saturday.
 He told her if they liked each other then they might become boyfriends.
 And that yes, he hoped they would because Shannon was cute.
 He showed her the picture he’d taken of Shannon.
 She agreed that he was very cute.

 “Okay, those were the three related things.
 Now I have to tell you about the first thing, which happened before school this morning, and was in a bizarre way responsible for all of the other things that happened to me today.